aurtzy/linux-autosetup/README.md

 - ```DUMP_DIR``` uses ```"./dump"``` as a fallback.
 This tells the script where to dump old backups.

+*If there is something you would like to change that is not found in this section (e.g. config directory), , you may be able to find it in the CONFIGURABLE VARIABLES section in the main bash script.*
 ## Adding Apps
 Creating apps simply requires a call to the App function in the config file in the following format:
 ```App "appname" "install_command" "backup_type" "directory/to/back/up" "or/file/to/back/up" ...```